 Where is the blood used?

-- The blood drawn at the blood center is used to supply blood to Regional West Medical Center and other hospitals throughout the panhandle of Nebraska.
+The blood drawn at the blood center is used to supply blood to Regional West Medical Center and other hospitals throughout the Nebraska panhandle.

-- In addition to drawing volunteer donor blood, the blood center collects autologous blood, which is for people who choose to use their own blood supply during a planned surgery.
+In addition to drawing volunteer donor blood, the blood center collects autologous blood, which is blood for people who choose to use their own blood supply during a planned surgery.

 How can I donate?

-Donating blood is a simple, safe and easy process.
-To donate, you must meet the following requirements: be in good health, be between the ages of 17 and 85, and weigh more than 115 pounds.
+Donating blood or platelets is a simple, safe and easy process.
+To donate, you must meet the following requirements: be in good health, be 16 years of age and older, and weigh more than 115 pounds.

 The following tips will help you have a good donation experience.